UnderGrounder96/Database-Simulation/README.md

 Deployment
 --------------
-The program was created to be easy to use and it is fool proof (to a dreggre).
+The program was created to be easy to use and it is fool proof (to a degree).
 All user inputs return success or error messages.
 In order to use please run Python file below and follow the instructions.

-	~/Database-Simulation$ python main.py
+	~/Database-Simulation$ sudo python main.py

 Files
 ------